Mindful Eating Key to Healthy Holidays

 Eating mindfully means taking a moment to notice:

 - Your body’s response as you prepare to eat, like salivating.

-Dr. Holst suggested participating in a variety of events that don’t have to revolve around food such as spending time with your family or friends which can mean enjoying an activity to help avoid mindless eating.
+Participate in a variety of events that don’t have to revolve around food such as spending time with family and friends or enjoying an activity to help avoid mindless eating.

 Additional Suggestions for Mindful Eating

 - Eliminate distractions to the greatest extent possible.
 Turn off the television or radio, put away books or newspapers and sit at the table with the intention of simply eating.

 - Think about your intention (eating) and give yourself the gift of being present in the moment to yourself.

 - Sit in silence for a moment and then observe the food in front of you.
 Think about all the hands and resources it took for this food to be where it is now.